-To runners, gear may not seem that important.
+To many runners, gear may not seem important.
 The only thing you really need when you go for a run is a good pair of shoes, right?
-But those of you who train for many hours on end, it's important to think about taking some extra items with you when you go for your run.
+But if you train for hours on end, it’s important to think about taking some extra items with on the run.

-It's extremely important to protect your skin while out on a run.
-You may think you don't need to apply sunscreen, but if you're running outside for hours, it is a necessity.
-The last thing you want after a nice long run is peeling, painful skin due to a sunburn.
-Even if you've made it unscathed by the sun to date, consider the long-term effects that sun damage will have on your skin and start lathering!
+It’s important to protect your skin while out on a run.
+You may think you don’t need to apply sunscreen, but if you’re running outside for hours, it is a necessity.
+The last thing you want after a nice long run is peeling, painful skin.
+Even if you’ve made it unscathed by the sun to date, consider the long-term effects sun damage will have on your skin and start lathering!

-The best kind of sunscreen to use on a run is a sweat-proof type that is meant for sports.
-I recommend Banana Boat's handheld sport sunblock.
-This is a nice travel size that you can take with you out on the trails.
-Raw Elements Sunscreen is another brand that has many travel and compact sizes.
-This sunscreen is environmentally friendly and small enough to carry in your running shorts.
+The best kind of sunscreen to use on a run is a sweat-proof type meant for sports.
+I recommend Banana Boat’s Handheld Sport Sunblock, which comes in a great travel size, and Raw Elements Sunscreen, which is environmentally friendly and small enough to carry in your running shorts.

 When exploring a new trail or route, you may not know where to find water along the way.
 It’s best to carry your own just in case.
 There are lots of products for runners that allow you to carry water with you on the go.

 I own a FuelBelt that wraps around my waist and holds three water bottles.
 FuelBelts have come a long way since I purchased mine three years ago.
 At the time, I felt it was a bit clunky, but there are many new options on their website today.
 I have seen many people on the trail with a Nathan thermal water bottle.
 This product looks convenient because it has a pouch that can hold keys or a phone, and the water bottle holds nicely in your hand.